In the Beginning

 The year 1919 saw the establishment of the first Co-operative Society in Jersey with the opening of their first shop at No. 41 New Street.

-Only operated by the Society for a short period that shop is still intact, a landmark in The Society's history, and it now runs as The Daily Grind, a modern coffee bar.
+Only operated by the Society for a short period that shop is still intact, a landmark in The Society's history, and it now runs as a centre for local charity, Jersey Cancer Relief.

 The premises at No 27 and 28 Charing Cross, were purchased in 1921 and became the foundation on which the Society began its steady progress through the 20's and 30's.